emse-sas/sca-ip/README.rst

 Build
 ---------------------------------------------------------------

-To generate the documentation of this project from the sources using Doxygen and sphinx, input the following commands from the root of the project :
+You can generate the documentation of this repository from the sources using Doxygen and sphinx.
+To do so, input the following commands from the root of the project :

 .. code-block:: shell